Table of contents

 Learning how to create a NetSuite workflow helps you get the most from your ERP platform.
 Workflows enable you to boost business efficiency and streamline business processes through automation.
 Competing in the modern business environment is challenging.
 Finding a way to maximize your resources and do more with less is essential.

-In this article, we'll show you how to create a workflow for automatically assigning a particular task to a sales rep.
+In this blog, we'll show you how to create a workflow for automatically assigning a particular task to a sales rep.

 As an experienced NetSuite partner, Seller Universe can support your business by increasing your workflow functionality.
 Building complex workflow transitions and conditions can be challenging at first.
 We take the time to understand your business requirements and help you optimize your NetSuite implementation through powerful business tools and workflows.